amonkhouse/WhatsApp-Wordcloud-Generator/README.md

 ### Download WhatsApp data

 You can find out how to download chat history [here](https://faq.whatsapp.com/196737011380816).
-Place your files in a `data/` folder.
+Place your files in a `data/` folder at the top level of this project.

 ## Running the main program